wuhongyi/PKUXIADAQ/README/en/UsersGuide/BASESETUP_Energy.md

 ![Peak detection and sampling](/img/peakdetectionandsampling.png)

 The arrival of the gamma-ray step(in the preamplifier output) is detected by digitally comparing the fast filter output to **THRESHOLD**, a digital constant set by the user.
 Crossing the threshold starts a delay line to wait **PEAKSAMP** clock cycles to arrive at the appropriate time to sample the value of the slow filter.
-Because the digital filtering processes are deterministic, P**EAKSAMP** depends only on the values of the fast and slow filter constants.
+Because the digital filtering processes are deterministic, **PEAKSAMP** depends only on the values of the fast and slow filter constants.

 The slow filter value captured following **PEAKSAMP** is then the slow digital filter’s estimate of Vx .
 Using a delay line allows to stage sampling of multiple pulses even within a **PEAKSAMP** interval (though the filter values themselves are then not correct representations of a single pulse’s height).